 Science and Non-Science Faculty

 Your science references should emphasize your skills and abilities that highlight you as an excellent science student and future practitioner.
 Medical schools want to see examples of your ability to problem-solve, learn independently, and show initiative in group projects and labs.
 If your referees know you very well, they should outline your participation in and outside of the classroom.
-Perhaps you attended the professors’ office hours, volunteered to lead seminars, or participated in conferences and presentations.
+Perhaps you attended their office hours, volunteered to lead seminars, or participated in conferences and presentations.
 They may also comment on your activities and interests related to science, like student science clubs or study groups.

 Your non-science professor can address your critical thinking and comprehension skills.
 For example, if you are asking for a letter from a professor who has read your writing extensively, they can comment on your clarity of thought and expression.
 If you have done presentations in their class, they could highlight your verbal communication skills.
 Strong written and verbal communication skills will advocate your ability to interact with patients.
-Additionally, non-science coursework can show diversity of experiences and resilience, as you learn more about the people and groups around you, perhaps learn to appreciate barriers that patients can face in healthcare, and learn to succeed at a subject that may be different from the science ones you have taken.
+Additionally, non-science coursework can show diversity of experiences and resilience, as you learn more about the people and groups around you, perhaps learn to appreciate barriers that patients can face in health care, and learn to succeed in a subject that may be different from the science ones you have taken.